GoogleCloudPlatform/community/tutorials/developing-services-with-k8s.md

 In order to use this demo, you're going to need the following:

-* A local system running either Linux or Mac OS X
+* A local system running either Linux or macOS
 * Access to a Kubernetes cluster (This tutorial will walk through setting up a cluster using Google Kubernetes Engine.)

 ## Microservices